srameshdenodo/presto-nyc-meetup/README.md

 Enable Kubernetes

 2. Git clone https://github.com/srameshdenodo/presto-nyc-meetup
-3. Navigate into the folder and run .\install-presto-with-minio.bat
+3. Open command prompt or powershell with elevated permissions.
+Navigate into the folder and run .\install-presto-with-minio.bat .

 The script will deploy minio, hive-metastore and presto (1 coordinator and 2 worker nodes).
 It also moves the Parquet file to the minio bucket - presto-nyc-bucket